-Short for a Single Point of Contact, SPoC, in relation to Scrum rules means that the Product owner should remain the only channel of communication between the Scrum team and all client-related external influences.
+SPoC is an acronym for Single Point of Contact.
+In relation to Scrum rules means that the Product Owner (SPoC) should remain the only channel of communication between the Scrum team and all client-related external influences.

 Your job description as a Product Owner can be reduced to one core task – maintaining the Backlog.
 You are the one filling it up, reducing, adding, accepting, rejecting all the items within it.
 The Backlog is the focal point for the whole team.
 The direction, pace, and efficiency of the development depend primarily on the way it is managed.
 The backlog is not only the bible for the mobile app developers of your product.
 For you, it is the channel through which you communicate all decisions regarding the development.